 Many, but not all, of the courses listed in these programs carry transfer credit to four-year colleges so the student who decides at a later date to pursue work beyond two years may do so without a great loss of time.
-However, those students who plan to transfer to a four-year college should consult the TRANSFER REQUIREMENTS section of the catalog and see a counselor or instructor-advisor from the appropriate department.
+However, those students who plan to transfer to a four-year college should see a counselor or instructor-advisor from the appropriate department.
 Descriptions of the courses listed in each program are found in the COURSE DESCRIPTION section of this catalog.